 I like writing, reading, drawing, sports, and, most of all, living an active Catholic life.

-I live in Nashville, TN with family and have a cat named Toby.
+I live in Nashville, TN with family.

 Views and opinions expressed through my BLACKCATHOLIC apostolate and any of its extensions or outlets are my own and are not intended to necessarily serve as an official reflection of the views and opinions of the Roman Catholic Diocese of Nashville.